Van Kampen-Flores theorem for cell complexes: Abstract

 \section{Abstract}

 The van Kampen-Flores theorem states that the $n$-skeleton of a $(2n+2)$-simplex does not embed into $\R^{2n}$.
-We give two proofs for its generalization to a continuous map from a skeleton of a certain regular CW complex into a Euclidean space.
+We give two proofs for its generalization to a continuous map from a skeleton of a certain regular CW complex (e.g. a simplicial sphere) into a Euclidean space.
 We will also generalize Frick and Harrison's result on the chirality of embeddings of the $n$-skeleton of a $(2n+2)$-simplex into $\R^{2n+1}$.